chithra-19/productivity-app/README.md

 ## Key Engineering Decisions

 **1. Centralized Achievement Evaluation**
 All achievement logic lives in `AchievementEvaluationService`.
-This prevents duplicated evaluation logic and ensures consistency regardless of which action triggered the check.
+It evaluates criteria (tasks completed, XP, streak) in one place after every task completion, preventing duplicated logic and ensuring consistency.

+**2. Tasks as the Atomic Unit of Progress**
+XP and streak are tied to **task completion**, not goals.
+Goals are organisational containers — they don't trigger downstream services.
+This keeps the gamification engine clean and predictable.

-**2. Backend-Driven State (No Frontend Trust)**
+**3. Backend-Driven State (No Frontend Trust)**
 The frontend never assumes state.
 Every operation fetches the updated state from the backend, preventing stale data bugs and maintaining consistency.

 **3. Session-Based Auth**